1. From light’s speed to Snell’s law

 if a point receives rays along which the optical path is identical from the source, it is an image point because the light waves will be in phase; they will have accomplished the same number of oscillations from the source and interfere constructively there.

-The careful reader will probably have deduced from this that if one adds a whole number of wavelengths to a given path, the effect will be unchanged.
-This principle based on the similarity of the optical path regardless of the whole number of wavelengths added to it is used for the design of diffractive optics.
-For this, it is necessary that these optics include patterns that make it possible to modulate the optical path by an order of magnitude equal to that of the wavelength.
-These patterns are however much smaller than the orders of magnitude used in paraxial optics; the paraxial radius of the anterior face typical of an artificial lens implant measures a few millimeters, while the diffractive steps of bi or trifocal implants have a maximum thickness of a few microns.
+The careful reader will probably have deduced that if one adds a whole number of wavelengths to a given path, the effect will be unchanged.
+Based on the similarity of the optical path regardless of the whole number of wavelengths added to it, this principle is used for the design of diffractive optics.
+Thus, these optics must include patterns that make it possible to modulate the optical path by an order of magnitude equal to that of the wavelength.
+However, these patterns are much smaller than the orders of magnitude used in paraxial optics; the paraxial radius of the anterior face typical of an artificial lens implant measures a few millimeters, while the diffractive steps of bi or trifocal implants have a maximum thickness of a few microns.